viniciusgerevini/godot-clyde-dialogue/README.md

             sugar on top, clean the f****n' car.
 ```

+_This branch has the source code for Godot 4.
+For Godot 3 check the [godot_3](https://github.com/viniciusgerevini/godot-clyde-dialogue/tree/godot_3) branch._

 ## Usage

 The importer automatically imports `.clyde` files to be used with the interpreter.
 This improves performance, as the dialogue is parsed beforehand.